authlete/authlete-java-jaxrs/README.md

 `TokenRequestHandlerSpi` interface as does the constructor of `AuthorizationRequestHandler`.

-In summary, a flow in a token endpoint implentation will look like the following.
+In summary, a flow in a token endpoint implementation will look like the following.

 ```java